huangli712/ACFlow/docs/src/man/param.md

 *Definition:*

 > Number of grid points.
+The parameter, together with the `beta` and `grid` parameters, control the generation of grid for input data.

 *Type:*